 Parents may be surprised to find that their child’s school will not release school or bursar records to them without their child’s permission — even if the parent is paying the bills!
 This is because of FERPA (Federal Educational Records Privacy Act), which gives parents the right to access their child’s school records, until the child turns 18 or enrolls in an institution of higher education.
 The Department of Education provides a FERPA waiver form here.

-If you would like assistance in getting all of these documents together and signed before you move out, contact me — I’m happy to help.
-Reach out via the contact form in the sidebar, or call me (781) 499-2016.
+If you would like assistance in getting all of these documents together and signed before you move out, contact us.
+We offer this service at the flat rate of $325 — including a consultation, filling out the forms for you, and signing the documents.